Applying Non-negative Matrix Factorization with Covariates to the Longitudinal Data as Growth Curve Model: Comparison with the Growth Curve Model

 \section{Comparison with the Growth Curve Model}

 The Growth Curve Model (GCM) proposed by \citet{potthoff1964} is as follows:

 The mean structure of GCM and the approximation by NMF with covariates are formally identical and can be described as $X\Theta A$.
-A comparison of NMF with the covariates and GCM is summarized in Table \ref{tab1}.
-In GCM, $X$ is called the within-individual covariate matrix, and A is the between-individual covariate matrix, both of which are known and given by the analyst.
-However, $X$ in NMF is unknown and optimized.
-Additionally, for uniqueness, each column vectorts of X is restricted to a sum or norm of 1, as explained in Section \ref{sec5}.
+This correspondence---together with the special cases derived below (the GCM with a fixed basis, and multiple regression)---was noted by \citet{satoh2023}; the present section carries out the comparison in detail, and Section~\ref{sec:inference} develops the statistical inference that the analogy enables.
+A comparison of tri-NMF, NMF with covariates, and the GCM is summarized in Table \ref{tab1}.
+An unknown matrix is obtained by the multiplicative-update optimization of Section~\ref{sec3} in tri-NMF and NMF with covariates, and by maximum likelihood in the GCM.
+In the GCM, $X$ is the within-individual covariate matrix and $A$ the between-individual covariate matrix, both known and given by the analyst, and $\Theta$, the only unknown, has no sign constraint.
+In tri-NMF \citep{ding2006}, all three matrices are non-negative, and orthogonality $X'X=I$ and $AA'=I$ is imposed to make the solution unique.
+NMF with covariates lies between the two: $X$ and $\Theta$ are unknown while $A$ is known, and uniqueness is instead obtained by normalizing each column of $X$ to sum to one, as explained in Section \ref{sec2}.

-X optimized by NMF can additionally be used in GCM and the model fitting of GCM can be improved.
-We demonstrate its usefulness using data analysis examples in Section \ref{subsec1}.
-Further, the NMF and GCM are similar, $\Theta$ is unknown, and $ A$ is known.
+The basis $X$ optimized by NMF can in turn be used within the GCM, where it may improve the fit, as we illustrate in Section~\ref{subsec1}.

-It is known that using the squared Euclidean distance as the objective function of NMF is equivalent to assuming a normal distribution, as in GCM, with the further difference that in GCM each column vector of $Y$ has a covariance matrix $\Sigma$.
-Note that $\Sigma$ is unstructured and contains $p(p+1)/2$ parameters.
+The comparison also reveals an apparent paradox.
+Of the three, tri-NMF is formally the most general, since all three factors are free; yet that generality serves only to approximate a single observed matrix more flexibly.
+Fixing $A$ to a known covariate matrix, far from being merely a restriction, is what broadens applicability: external covariates can enter the model, a new unit can be predicted through $\vec{b}=\Theta\vec{a}$ and $\hat{\vec{y}}=X\vec{b}$, and, through the choice of $A$, NMF is connected to a range of established models beyond the growth curve model: for example, vector autoregression for multivariate time series \citep{satoh2026var} and classification through a label matrix \citep{satoh2026lab}.
+Thus, while tri-NMF is the more general factorization, NMF with covariates also has a broad range of application.